M-Sabrina/MinDE_analysis_2022/README.md

 - Go to Preferences
 - Go to tab 'Python interpreter'
 - Select 'Use the following Python interpreter'
-- With Miniconda, the path to the Python interpreter will be as follows: `C:/Users/USERNAME/Miniconda3/envs/min_analysis/python.exe` (change `USERNAME` to your user)
+- With Miniconda and on Windows, the path to the Python interpreter will be as follows: `C:/Users/USERNAME/Miniconda3/envs/min_analysis/python.exe` (change `USERNAME` to your user)

 # Execute Jupyter notebook